Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/_past_meetings/README.md

 # Past Meeting Records

 These files are used to automatically generate pages for past meetings.
-The YAML top matter defines pieces of info used by the presentation template.
-Freeform content can be added below the `---`.
+The YAML top matter between the `---`'s defines pieces of info used by the presentation template.

+Below that add any major actions from the meeting or important notes about it in Markdown format.

-Any file should be added to the `/assets/files/` folder and organized by year.
+Any media files should be added to the `/assets/files/` folder and organized by year.

 Sample: